domoritz/himawari-8-chrome/README.md

 ## Develop

-Run `npm run watch` and `npm start` in two different terminals.
-Then open [localhost:8000](http://localhost:8000/) and start developing.
+Run `npm run dev` then open [localhost:8000](http://localhost:8000/) and start developing.
 Run `pack.sh` to pack the Chrome extension.

 To make a release, update the version number in `package.json` and `manifest.json`.
 Then commit the changes and tag it.
 Lastly, pack the extension, push the code and tags, and deploy on the chrome app store.